fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/00_local-single-node-testnet.md

 ![Single host single node testnet](single-host-single-node-testnet.png)

-`focli` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `fowal` performs wallet management, including digital signing.
-If not started explicitly, `fowal` is started by `focli` by default.
+`fucli` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `fowal` performs wallet management, including digital signing.
+If not started explicitly, `fowal` is started by `fucli` by default.

 ## Before you begin

 * [Install the FullOn software](../../../00_install/index.md) before starting this section.
-* It is assumed that `fonod`, `focli`, and `fowal` are accessible through the path.
+* It is assumed that `fonod`, `fucli`, and `fowal` are accessible through the path.

 [//]: # (THIS IS A COMMENT, NEXT LINK HAS BROKEN LINK)
 [//]: # (If you built FullOn using shell scripts, make sure to run the Install Script ../../../00_install/01_build-from-source/01_shell-scripts/03_install-FullOn-binaries.md .)